Derewith/fiaf1-files/README.md

 bun run start:pwa
 ```

-By default, the API runs on port 3000 and the PWA on port 3001.
+By default, the API runs on port 3000 and the PWA on port 3001 to work with railway deployments
-You can change these by setting the `API_PORT` and `PWA_PORT` environment variables.

 ## API Endpoints